MekaSaiKrishna/MekaSaiKrishna.github.io/README.md

 ## Welcome to my webpage

+An Aerospace graduate student from Purdue University working in the field of Composites at the prestigious Indiana Manufacturing Institute under the guidance of Dr.Dianyun Zhang.

+I am interested in a plethora of things out of which one is research in the field of composites, I love films and the art of filmmaking and plan to pursue it sometime down the line.

+I am currently enrolled in the Direct PhD program at Purdue University and am awarded Ross Fellowship to support my graduate studies.

 JUST FOR A CHANGE use the [editor on GitHub](https://github.com/MekaSaiKrishna/MekaSaiKrishna.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.